tatthien/giraffe/README.md

 I want to start 2022 by writing a static site generator that is used by my personal website (https://thien.dev)

-About the name "Giraffe" it's because of my son.
-He really like giraffes.
+About the name `Giraffe` it's inspired by my son.
+He's a fan of giraffes.

 ## Install